crazy-max/ghaction-import-gpg/.github/CONTRIBUTING.md

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

-Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).
+Contributions to this project are [released](https://docs.github.com/en/github/site-policy/github-terms-of-service#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).

 ## Submitting a pull request

 1. [Fork](https://github.com/crazy-max/ghaction-import-gpg/fork) and clone the repository
-2. Configure and install the dependencies locally: `yarn install`
+2. Configure and install the dependencies: `yarn install`
 3. Create a new branch: `git checkout -b my-branch-name`
 4. Make your changes
 5. Make sure the tests pass: `docker buildx bake test`